Analyzing Arcadia Biosciences (RKDA) & Its Rivals

-Arcadia Biosciences (NASDAQ: RKDA) is one of 22 publicly-traded companies in the “Agricultural chemicals” industry, but how does it contrast to its peers?
-We will compare Arcadia Biosciences to similar businesses based on the strength of its analyst recommendations, earnings, profitability, risk, valuation, institutional ownership and dividends.
+Arcadia Biosciences (NASDAQ: RKDA) is one of 22 public companies in the “Agricultural chemicals” industry, but how does it contrast to its rivals?
+We will compare Arcadia Biosciences to similar companies based on the strength of its analyst recommendations, earnings, profitability, institutional ownership, risk, valuation and dividends.

-31.4% of Arcadia Biosciences shares are owned by institutional investors.
-Comparatively, 35.8% of shares of all “Agricultural chemicals” companies are owned by institutional investors.
-25.9% of Arcadia Biosciences shares are owned by company insiders.
-Comparatively, 12.7% of shares of all “Agricultural chemicals” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

-This table compares Arcadia Biosciences and its peers’ net margins, return on equity and return on assets.
+This table compares Arcadia Biosciences and its rivals’ net margins, return on equity and return on assets.

 |Net Margins